imagespark/nginx_vhost_monitoring/README.md

 ## Installation

- 1. Copy plugin script to munin plugin directory (/etc/munin/plugins)
+ 1. Copy plugin script to munin plugin directory (/etc/munin/plugins) and chmod it to executable

  2. Set up Nginx config